Trevor Murdoch: Other media

 Mueller appeared as Trevor Murdoch as a playable character in two video games: WWE SmackDown vs. Raw 2007 and WWE SmackDown vs. Raw 2009.

 Personal life

 Mueller has two sons and is the stepfather to his wife's daughter from a previous relationship.

 Mueller has a tattoo of the Looney Tunes character The Tasmanian Devil on his right upper biceps.
 Mueller spends time at the Harley Race's Wrestling Academy working with new and upcoming wrestlers in the training program.

-He and his wife, Amanda, owned T. Murdock’s Bar and Grill in downtown Eldon, Missouri, which he sold in December 2013.
+He and his wife, Amanda, owned T. Murdock's Bar and Grill in downtown Eldon, Missouri, which he sold in December 2013.

-In an April 2014 interview for WWE's website in their "Where Are They Now?" series, Mueller said his current occupation was installing fibre optic cables for a heavy equipment company.
+In an April 2014 interview for WWE's website in their "Where Are They Now?" series, Mueller said he currently was a big rig southern truck driver.

 Championships and accomplishments

 Murdoch (left) and Lance Cade were three-time World Tag Team Champions in WWE.